AidanSpeakss/java-console-program/README.md

 # java-console-program
 Simple Parking Program, to keep track of tickets, parked cars, and police officers.
 Demonstrates basic OOP and Java skills.

+_Project Specs from CS145 at UW-Stout:_

 **CS-145**
 **Programming Project 1**